aryanrekhi/EventRegistrationApp/README.md

 # 🎟️ Event Registration App

-A **ASP.NET Core Razor Pages** application for registering and managing event attendees efficiently.
+A **ASP.NET Core Razor Pages** application for registering and managing event attendees.

 ## 🚀 Features
 - ✅ **Register new clients**